Sensitivity of jet quenching to the initial state in heavy-ion collisions: Conclusions

+Jet suppression results from an accumulation of processes, spanning from the initial creation of a hard parton in the earliest stages of a hard collision to the final hadronization and particle detection.
+The evolution of the jet is intimately tied to that of the medium; however, accessing the details of the earliest---and arguably most interesting---stages requires controlling for many confounding factors and a rigorous phenomenological analysis of existing observables.

+In this work, we have provided a set of novel rates applicable to any medium expansion scenario.
+These rates are (semi-)analytical, valid across the full phase space of gluon energies $\omega$ at any given time $t$ during passage through the medium, and carefully account for the regime of multiple scattering in expanding media.
+They can thus serve as important inputs for future phenomenological analyses.

+Using these rates within a simplified medium setup, we present predictions for the suppression factor of coherent jets (in the single-parton approximation) and their azimuthal asymmetry, quantified by $\mathfrak{Q}(\pT)$ and $\mathfrak{v}_2(\pT)/e$, respectively.
+While the overall suppression is sensitive only to the total magnitude of quenching---which can be reabsorbed into a redefinition of the initial medium parameters---the combination of these two observables provides insight into the details of the earliest stages.
+The distinction between these observables, arising from geometry and the resulting evolving momentum scales, could become an important tool to pin down the early evolution of $\hat q$ in heavy-ion collisions.

+We expect further progress to be made within a more sophisticated approach that accounts for medium geometry more realistically.
+In such a framework, the expansion histories of the medium along jet trajectories could be sampled using viscous hydrodynamics models matched onto ``attractor'' solutions for the early stages of heavy-ion collisions, see e.g.~\cite{Pablos:2025cli}.

-\paragraph*{Acknowledgements:} SPA acknowledges funding from grant agreement PAN.BFD.S.BDN.612.022.2021-PASIFIC 1, QGPAnatomy and Physics for Future (P4F) Project No. 101081515, PEAKIN.
-This work received funding from the European Union’s Horizon 2020 research and innovation program under the Maria Sklodowska-Curie grant agreement No.\ 847639, the Polish Ministry of Education, the Horizon Europe Programme, HORIZON-MSCA-2021-COFUND-01 call by the European Research Executive Agency.
+\paragraph*{Acknowledgements:} SPA acknowledges funding from grant agreement PAN.BFD.S.BDN.612.022.2021-PASIFIC 1, QGPAnatomy.
+This work received funding from the European Union’s Horizon 2020 research and innovation program under the Maria Sklodowska-Curie grant agreement No.\ 847639, the Polish Ministry of Education, the Horizon Europe Programme during the initial stages of work.
+SPA is supported by the Marie Sklodowska-Curie Actions – COFUND project, which is co-funded by the European Union (Physics for Future – Grant Agreement No. 101081515.
+SPA also acknowledges Department of Theoretical Physics, CERN (CERN-TH visitor program) where this work was initiated.